restfulapi/api-strategy/README.md

 * using a custom header
 * using a custom media type identified in the Accept and Content-Type headers

-It is recommended RESTful APIs use either a custom header or custom media types when versioning is needed.
+It is recommended HTTP APIs use either a custom header or custom media types when versioning is needed.
 This versioning should be specified on a resource by resource basis.

 When using custom media types, they do not need to be [registered](http://www.iana.org/assignments/media-types/application) nor do they need to correspond to a schema document (although they often may).